jhipster/jhipster-sample-app/README.md

 UI end-to-end tests are powered by [Protractor][], which is built on top of WebDriverJS.
 They're located in `src/test/javascript/e2e` and can be run by starting Spring Boot in one terminal (`./mvnw spring-boot:run`) and running the tests (`gulp itest`) in a second one.

+Performance tests are run by [Gatling]() and written in Scala.
+They're located in `src/test/gatling` and can be run with:

+    ./mvnw gatling:execute

 ## Continuous Integration

 To setup this project in Jenkins, use the following configuration: